razzed/conversion-tracking-for-woocommerce/readme.txt

 = I notice you don't have any advertising or anything, what's that about? =

-No one really asks this question, but this is simply an excuse for me to state that I found the other plugins out there which have advertising and "Pro" upgrade plans to be annoying.
+No one actually asks this question, but I found the other plugins out there which have advertising and "Pro" upgrade plans to be annoying.
 So I wrote this.
 Enjoy.

 == Changelog ==

 = Version 1.0 (10-July-2018) =

 * Initial release

+== Upgrade Notice ==

+N/A